6 Your management skills

 Imagine always having to work at a level above your capabilities.
 Alternatively, imagine doing a job that frustrates you because it demands few of your skills.
 Both situations are likely to be stressful.
 Thus, matching your own capabilities to the requirements of your management job is important for a variety of reasons.

 Which managerial skills and competencies are most frequently used in managerial work?
 Obviously, the answer to this question will vary enormously from job to job.
 However, there are recognised ‘sets’ of skills and competencies.
 One such set of occupational standards for management and leadership has been developed in the UK by the Management Standards Centre.
-The latest standards are based on research carried out between 2002 and 2004.
 The broad categories of skills and competencies which they cover are shown in Figure 1.

 The diagram shows six functional areas (A–F) with Managing self and personal skills having a central position, indicating their contribution to the other five areas of competence.
 Each area contains a number of ‘units’ of competence, numbering 47 in total.
 For example, listed under Working with people are 12 ‘units’ set out in Table 2.

 |D2||Develop productive working relationships with colleagues and stakeholders|

 |D6||Allocate and monitor the progress and quality of work in your area of responsibility|

 |D8||Help team members address problems affecting their performance|